 Understanding Fire Damage and Its Impact on Property Value in Connecticut

 To sell a fire-damaged house in Connecticut, it’s important to understand how fire damage affects property value.
-Fire damage can have a substantial impact on a property’s structural integrity and visual appeal, resulting in a drop in market value.
+Fire damage can substantially impact a property’s structural integrity and visual appeal, resulting in a drop in market value.

 Buyers in Connecticut’s real estate market are cautious of properties with such problems due to safety concerns and pricey repairs.
 The level of fire damage, including concerns such as smoke and soot pollution or faulty electrical systems, is crucial in assessing how much value is lost.